neonmoe/fae/README.md

 design goals are simplicity and performance while supporting older/low-end target platforms.
 The base crate which implements the rendering functions only depends on OpenGL and std.
-Optional features exist for ttf rendering and window creation, `rusttype` and `glutin`/`glfw` respectively.
+Optional features exist for ttf rendering and window creation, `rusttype` and `glutin` respectively.
 The crate supports OpenGL 2.1+ and OpenGL ES 2.0+ contexts, but will do some optimizations if a 3.3 or ES 3.0 context is available.

 ## Important note
 The crate is currently under development, and I wouldn't recommend it